MachinisteWeb/node-atlas/README.en.md

 The generation starts when displaying the page if ***htmlGenerationBeforeResponse*** exist and if it is ***true***.

 #### Generate website without server-side ####

 You can also manager a simple HTML website page with `--generate` command.

-If `htmlGenerationBeforeResponse` is setted to ***false*** (or removed) the only way to generate all the pages of the website will be via the command `node </path/to/>node-atlas/ --generate` will generate all pages once if `serverlessRelativePath` exist.
+If `htmlGenerationBeforeResponse` is setted to ***false*** (or removed) the only way to generate all the pages of the website will be via the command `node </path/to/>node-atlas/ --generate` will generate all pages into `serverlessRelativePath`.
 Of course in all cases this command work and allow you to regenerate all pages after a change into all page (a change in a component called on all pages e.g.).

-Also with `--generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `serverlessRelativePath` if both folder does not have the same path, and if `serverlessRelativePath/` folder exist.
+Also with `--generate` , the entire ` assetsRelativePath` folder (public folder files) will be copied in the `serverlessRelativePath` if both folder does not have the same path.
 It really allows you to get the stand-alone pages you want in output folder with all files which they call (CSS / JS / Images, etc.).

+ - You could desactivate the HTML generation with `--generate` using `htmlGenerationEnable` setted to `false`.
-You could desactivate the HTML generation, even if a directory of `serverlessRelativePath` exist in the système file, with `htmlGenerationEnable` à `false`.
+ - You could desactivate the copy of `assetsRelativePath` into `serverlessRelativePath` with `--generate` using `assetsCopyEnable` setted to `false`.

 See this with the following configuration: